Home Destination An Ultimate Costa Rica Travel Guide-Best Places & Tips!

 1. Is Costa Rica safe for tourists?

-Yes, Costa Rica is considered one of the safest countries in Central America for travelers.
+Yes, Costa Rica is safe for travellers.
 However, like anywhere else, it’s wise to stay alert, avoid leaving belongings unattended, and exercise caution in unfamiliar areas.

 2. Does entering Costa Rica require a visa?

 Visitors from many countries, including the United States, Canada, and most of Europe, do not require a visa for stays up to 90 days.
-Ensure your passport is valid for at least six months beyond your arrival date.
+Check that your passport is valid and has date atleast beyond your arrival date.

 3. When would be the ideal time to travel to Costa Rica?